JeanLucPons/VanitySearch/README.md

 ## Step 3

-Alice can then reconstructs the final private key using her private key and the keyinfo.txt from Bob.
+Alice can then reconstructs the final private key using her private key (the one generated in step 1) and the keyinfo.txt from Bob.

 ```
 VanitySearch.exe -rp L4U2Ca2wyo721n7j9nXM9oUWLzCj19nKtLeJuTXZP3AohW9wVgrH keyinfo.txt